 Service Levels: Throughout the work of the CWG-Stewardship, the group worked closely with ICANN’s IANA department to develop SLEs that were feasible and agreeable to both parties.
 These SLEs are ready for implementation.

-IANA Budget: The CWG-Stewardship worked closely with ICANN Finance in developing recommendations for transparent budget processes and itemizations regarding IANA operations.
+IANA Budget: The CWG-Stewardship worked closely with ICANN Finance in developing recommendations for transparent budget processes and itemizations regarding IANA operations costs.
 These recommendations on ICANN’s budgeting process can be implemented.
 Developing a PTI budget is part of, and dependent on, the establishment of PTI.
-There are other recommendations (in particular, the ability of the community to approve/veto the ICANN budget) that have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+There are other recommendations (in particular, the ability of the community to approve/veto the ICANN budget) that have been requested of the CCWG-Accountability as part of a key dependency with the CCWG-Accountability as soon as their work is finalized.

 PTI: The CWG-Stewardship worked closely with legal counsel in the reasoning and development of the PTI concept.
 Much research and many memoranda were provided to the CWG-Stewardship that may be useful for consideration in implementation.
 At this stage, considering possible interest and modifications pending from the other operational communities, the ICG may propose modifications to PTI.
 In the meantime, however, the CWG-Stewardship believes it to be good operational practice to separate the physical infrastructure of IANA operations from ICANN operations.

 ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a Term Sheet, which can be used as a sample for the ICANN-PTI contract.
-PTI will need to be established before developing this contract in consultation with legal counsel and ICANN.
+PTI will need to be established before developing this contract in consultation with legal counsel and negotiation with ICANN.